bestwebsoft/user-role-wordpress-plugin/readme.txt

 * NEW : Css-style was added for Internet Explorer 10.

 == Upgrade Notice ==

+= V1.4.4 =
+Plugin optimization is done.
+BWS plugins section is updated.

 = V1.4.3 =
 Bug with disappearing of capabilities from the list was fixed.
 When plugin is deleted the roles are restored to the capabilities that were before the plugin was installed.
 We updated all functionality for wordpress 4.0.